Halium/docs/standards/pre-execution-environment.rst

 * ``halium-rootfs/``, a directory (or symbolic link to a directory) on the device's ``/data`` partition.
 This directory will contain the ``system.img`` at ``var/lib/lxc/android/system.img``.
 * A partition containing the rootfs.
 This partition will contain the ``system.img`` at ``var/lib/lxc/android/system.img``.

 These formats are provided for reference only.
-The pre-rootfs environment should allow the use of one or more of these reference formats if it does not :ref`provide its own <Additional rootfs formats>`.
+The pre-rootfs environment should allow the use of one or more of these reference formats if it does not provide its own.
+Providing additional rootfs formats is described in `Additional rootfs formats`_ in this document.

 If the pre-rootfs environment supports the use of multiple rootfs formats, the correct format to use shall be automatically detected at run time.